Case Study of Judy M of Southern Missouri, USA - Sufferer of Adductor Spasmodic Dysphonia

-Such a voice disorder as Spasmodic Dysphonia is, very often, emotionally-induced.
+A voice disorder such as Spasmodic Dysphonia is very often, occurs when emotionally induced.

-And the Adductor Spasmodic Dysphonia (a milder kind to compare with Abductor Spasmodic Dysphonia) is usually emotionally-induced, thus effecting the thyroid; which, according to the theory of holistic teaching, represents suppressed emotions, usually associated with deeply-hurt feelings.
+Adductor Spasmodic Dysphonia (a milder kind compared with Abductor Spasmodic Dysphonia) is usually emotionally induced, thus affecting the thyroid; According to the theory of holistic teaching, the thyroid represents suppressed emotions and lingering discomforts, usually associated with deeply-hurt feelings.

 I did not know myself until I asked both of them (sitting in my presence) about their children.